kevindelord/DKDBManager/README.md

 ## How to DELETE entities

-Unlike the CREATE logic, many ways exist to **delete** an entity.
-The best one is to call is [- deleteEntityWithReason:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteEntityWithReason:) as it deletes the current entity, logged the reason and forward the delete process to the child entities using the function [- deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteChildEntities).
+To **delete** an entity use [- deleteEntityWithReason:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteEntityWithReason:) as it deletes the current entity, logged the reason and forward the delete process to the child entities using the function [- deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteChildEntities) (see _How to deal with child entities_).

-	TODO: example deleteChildEntities
+	self.deleteEntityWithReason("removed by user")

 If you want to me more radical and remove all entities for the current class you can use [+ deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteAllEntities) or [+ deleteAllEntitiesForClass:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Classes/DKDBManager.html#//api/name/deleteAllEntitiesForClass:).